Ree Drummond: Television

+Drummond made her television debut on an episode of Throwdown! with Bobby Flay in 2010.

 In April 2011, the Food Network announced that Drummond would host her own daytime television series on the network.
 The Pioneer Woman premiered on Saturday, August 27, 2011.

 Film

 On March 19, 2010, Drummond confirmed media reports that Columbia Pictures had acquired the film rights to her book From Black Heels to Tractor Wheels.
 The production company was reported to be in talks with Reese Witherspoon to star as Drummond in a motion picture based on the book.
 As of 2023, no further information has been released about this project.

 Personal life

 On September 21, 1996, Drummond married Ladd Drummond (born January 22, 1969), a fourth-generation member of the prominent Osage County cattle ranching Drummond family whom she refers to as "the Marlboro Man" in her books and her blog.
-They spent their honeymoon in Australia and lived on a remote working cattle ranch approximately 8 miles west of Pawhuska, Oklahoma.
-They have five children – Alex, Paige, Bryce, Jamar and Todd.
-Alex and her husband Mauricio Scott are graduates of Texas A&M University.
-Paige is a graduate of the University of Arkansas and Bryce is a student and plays football at the University of North Texas.
-Their foster son Jamar is a student and football player at the University of Central Oklahoma.
-Ladd's second cousin is Gentner Drummond.
+They spent their honeymoon in Australia and live on a remote working cattle ranch approximately 8 miles west of Pawhuska, Oklahoma.
+They have five children and one grandchild.
+Her husband's second cousin is Gentner Drummond, an Attorney General of Oklahoma.

 In late 2016, the Drummonds opened The Mercantile, a restaurant retail store located in a 100-year-old downtown Pawhuska building that they bought and began renovating in 2012.

 In 2018, the Drummonds opened a bed and breakfast in downtown Pawhuska, "The Boarding House", as well as a pizzeria, "P-Town Pizza".
 The Drummonds opened "Charlie's Sweet Shop", an ice cream and candy shop, in 2020.
-The shop was named for their basset hound Charlie, who died in 2017 and was the inspiration for Drummond's "Charlie" children's book series.
+The shop was named after their basset hound dog Charlie, who died in 2017.